mahern94/Homework2/README.md

-This is the githuub homework assignment based on homework 1 submission
+This is the github homework assignment based on homework 1 submission